DUNE/computing-basics-batch/README.md

-DUNE Computing Training 2024 Update
+DUNE Computing Training for Batch jobs
 ========================================
+Batch job submission and monitoring are presented in this training.

+These training materials are a work in progress and are beig developed for tutorials offered in 2025.

 This repository holds the source code of the webpage that is rendered [here]({{ site.baseurl }}/index.html).

 This training module is part of an initiative of the [DUNE Computing Consortium](https://dunescience.org/).

 When: